MohamedMErouane/racers/COPY_PASTE_COMMANDS.md

 ```

 ### **Test WebSocket Connection**
-- Open `test-websocket.html` in your browser
+- Open your deployed frontend URL in your browser
-- Update the `CONFIG.WS_URL` to your Railway URL
+- Open browser developer tools (F12) and check the Console tab
-- Click "Connect" button
+- Look for WebSocket connection messages
-- Should show "Connected to race server"
+- Verify that races start automatically every 12 seconds

 ### **Test Frontend**
 - Open your Vercel deployment URL